EduardoZepeda/coffee-bytes-hugo/content/posts/go-channels-entendiendo-los-deadlocks-o-puntos-muertos/index.en.md

     fmt.Println(<-channel)
     fmt.Println("Finished")
 }
-// No ocurre el error de deadlock
+// No deadlock error
 ```

 ## Resources on deadlocks in go

-To conclude the article, I will share with you some interesting resources about deadlocks.
+To conclude the article, I will share with you some interesting resources about deadlocks that I consider worth mentioning.

 * [Golang - Understanding channel, buffer, blocks, deadlocks and gorotuines](https://gist.github.com/YumaInaura/8d52e73dac7dc361745bf568c3c4ba37).
 * [Why a goroutine block on channel is considered as deadlock?](https://stackoverflow.com/questions/61759204/why-a-go-routine-block-on-channel-is-considered-as-deadlock).